The Ring Finders Category | Page 399 of 568 | The Ring Finders

 I will work hard, using the most up to date metal detectors, to help you find what you thought might never be found again.
 I search, Beverly Hills, Hermosa Beach, Huntington Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Newport Beach, Northridge, Pasadena, Rancho Palos Verdes, Redondo Beach, Santa Monica, Seal Beach, Simi Valley, Thousand Oaks, Torrance, Venice Beach, and all parks, yards, gardens, and ponds (to 5 foot depths) in all of Orange County, all of Los Angeles County, and Ventura County.

-Wedding Ring Lost at Zuma Beach, CA…Found and Happily Returned.
+Diamond Wedding Ring Lost at Venice Beach, CA…Found and Joyfully Returned.

 • from Redondo Beach (California, United States)